cybernetics-io/redcar/README.md

 ## Overview

-The event-driven computing system architecture has become the main governance solution and technological evolution direction of various cloud vendors and cloud native technology systems.
-To this end, we initiated the redcar project.
-The vision is to explore and improve cloud event standards together with cloud native.
+Event-driven computing system architecture has become the main governance solution and technology evolution direction of various cloud vendors and cloud-native technology systems.
+To this end we initiated the `Redcar` project, focusing on:
-Our goal is to achieve an event-driven engine that focuses on:

 * Event cast, including multiple modes such as unicast, multicast, multicast and broadcast.
 * Exchange, :
 * Replay, :
 * Persistence, :

+The vision is to explore and improve cloud event standards together with cloud native.
+Our goal is to achieve an event-driven engine.

 ## Install